Spains Euro 2024 Winning Coach De La Fuente Extends Contract - UrduPoint

 His contract extension includes the 2026 World Cup in the United States, Canada and Mexico, and Euro 2028 in Britain and Ireland.

+"I'm the most self-critical and I'm not afraid to take the plunge if I'm convinced of something," De la Fuente told a press conference.

+"I will continue on the same path that has brought us here, trying to improve and grow."

-De la Fuente was previously coach of various Spain age-group teams, winning both the European under-19 and under-21 championships.
+De la Fuente previously coached Spain age-group teams, winning both the European under-19 and under-21 championships.

-He took over the senior side from Luis Enrique following Spain's last-16 exit from the 2022 World Cup at the hands of Morocco.
+He took over the senior side from Luis Enrique following Spain's last-16 exit from the 2022 World Cup against Morocco.

+"I was convinced of where I wanted to be.
+I'm at home, with the RFEF, and very happy.
+We never thought of another option," De la Fuente said.

+"I thank the RFEF for their effort.
+I feel even happier than I was because I have been so well treated.
+We work from stability."

 Spain powered to a record-breaking fourth European Championship title last year, winning all seven of their matches in Germany.

-La Roja will start their 2026 World Cup qualifying campaign later this year, after the completion of the Nations League, in which they face Netherlands in the quarter-finals in March.
+La Roja will start their 2026 World Cup qualifying campaign later this year, after the completion of the Nations League.
+In that competition, they face Netherlands in the quarter-finals in March.

+Spain will be one of the favourites for the 2026 World Cup, boasting a young squad including teenage star Lamine Yamal.

+"If I let myself be carried away by euphoria I could promise many things," said De la Fuente.

 Recent Stories